For Head Start Staff

 Assures safety for each child in child care.
 Administer medications.
 Maintains the supplies, order, arrangement, appearance, decor and learning environment of the classroom.
 Greets each child and parent when child arrives and departs.
 Documents all arrival/departure times and daily health observations for every child.
 Participates in developmental program for each child in child care and assures documentation of pertinent information.
 Guides activities for developmental goals as planned daily.
 Follows child care schedule or changes from child care schedule as appropriate for each child.
 Completes daily sheet including comments daily.
 Completes documentation of all child care forms.
 Signs and proofs all incident reports before giving to parents in the absence of the Lead Teacher.
 Uses proper sanitary procedures in child care (diapering, hand washing).Prepares and serves meals and snacks daily.
 Reports on progress of children in child care to Lead Teacher, Childcare Site Supervisor or Child care Coordinator when in question.
 Serves as appropriate role model for all parents participating in child care.
 Participates in planning and implementation of educational activities with Lead Teacher.
 Makes suggestions to supervisor for improving child care quality or for improving services to clients and families.
 Performs proper cleaning of all toys, cribs, cots, feeding chairs and trays.
 Completes proper sweeping of floors and sanitizing of tables daily before and after serving meals.
 Attends child care and general staff meetings as assigned.
 Attends staff development program.
 Reports all suspected cases of child abuse or neglect or adult abuse immediately to supervisor.
 Performs other duties as assigned.

-EHS Lead Teacher, 300 Executive Court Suffolk, VA
+EHS Lead Teacher, The Children’s Center – 300 Executive Court Suffolk, VA

 Assures safety for each child in child care and administers medications.
 Responsible for the supplies, order, arrangement, appearance, decor and learning environment of the classroom.
 Participates in developmental programs for each child in child care and assures documentation of pertinent information.
 Guides activities for developmental goals as assigned daily.
 Follows child care schedule or changes from child care schedule as appropriate for each child.
 Completes daily sheets.
 Assures documentation of all child care forms.
 Signs and proofs all incident reports before giving to parents.
 Assures sanitary procedures in child care (diapering and hand washing).
 Prepares meals and snacks.
 Reports on progress and concerns of children in child care to Childcare Site Supervisor or Childcare Coordinator.
 Serves as appropriate role model for all parents participating in child care.
 Assures planning and implementation of educational activities.
 Assures proper cleaning of all toys, cribs, cots, feeding chairs and trays.
 Assures proper sweeping of floors and sanitizing of tables daily before and after serving meals.
 Performs other duties as assigned.